-For a few pupils the SENDCo and parents may decide it is necessary to apply for an Education, Health and Care Plan as the pupil's need cannot be met at SEN Support level.
-Having followed a Graduated approach with increasing levels of support the SENDCo, in collaboration with parents and the pupil, will submit an EHCP Needs Assessment request.
-The SENDCo will use a range of evidence gathered over a period of time to demonstrate that a pupil is need of an Education Health and Care Plan.
-Once a needs assessment is submitted the Local Authority will decide whether or not to assess for an Education, Health and Care Plan.
+For some students the SENDCo and parents may decide it is necessary to apply for an Education, Health and Care Plan as the student's need cannot be met at SEN Support level.
+Having followed a Graduated Approach with increasing levels of support the SENDCo, in collaboration with parents and the student, an EHCP Needs Assessment request will be submitted.
+The SENDCo will use a range of evidence gathered over a period of time to demonstrate that a student is in need of an Education, Health and Care Plan.
+Once a needs assessment is submitted, the Local Authority will decide whether or not to assess for an Education, Health and Care Plan.

-"Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEN of the child or young person, the child or young person has not made expected progress, the school or parents should consider requesting an Education, Health and Care needs assessment", SEND Code of Practice 0-25.
+"Where, despite the school having taken relevant and purposeful action to identify, assess and meet the SEN of the child or young person, the child or young person has not made expected progress, the school or parents should consider requesting an Education, Health and Care needs assessment" SEND Code of Practice 0-25.